William Harbutt

-William Harbutt (13 February 1844 – 1 June 1921) was a British artist and the inventor of Plasticine.
+William Harbutt (13 February 1844 – 1 June 1921) was an English artist and the inventor of Plasticine.

 Early life

 Born in North Shields, England, the son of Thomas Harbutt (5 August 1803 – 1880) and Elizabeth Whitehouse Jefcoate (27 June 1804 – 1883), Harbutt studied at the National Art Training School in London, and eventually became an associate of the Royal College of Art.

 Career

-He was headmaster of the Bath School of Art and Design from 1874 to 1877, and then opened his own art school at The Paragon Art Studio, 15 Bladud Buildings, Bath with his wife Elizabeth (Bessie), a well-known miniature portrait artist who exhibited works at the Royal Academy of Art and the Chicago World's Fair, and in 1887 was commissioned by Queen Victoria to produce portraits of herself and her late husband Prince Albert.
+Harbutt was headmaster of the Bath School of Art and Design from 1874 to 1877.
+He then opened his own art school at The Paragon Art Studio, 15 Bladud Buildings, Bath with his wife Elizabeth "Bessie" Harbutt, a well-known miniature portrait artist who exhibited works at the Royal Academy of Art and the Chicago World's Fair, and in 1887, was commissioned by Queen Victoria to produce portraits of herself and her late husband Prince Albert.

 Plasticine

 Harbutt invented Plasticine around 1897 as a non-drying modelling clay for use by his students.
-At the time he was living in Hartley House, 37 Belvedere, Lansdown Road, Bath, BA1 5HR; later moving to The Grange, High Street, Bathampton.
-In 1899 Harbutt was awarded a trade mark, and in 1900 a factory was set up at nearby Bathampton to manufacture the product for commercial sale.
+In 1899, Harbutt was awarded a trade mark, and in 1900, a factory was set up at nearby Bathampton to manufacture the product for commercial sale.
 Harbutt travelled widely to promote the product, and his theories about the teaching of art by allowing children free expression.